Jeroboam's Revolt: Biblical account

 Jeroboam traveled north and rebuilt and fortified Shechem as the capital of the northern kingdom.
 Fearing that pilgrimages to the Temple in Jerusalem prescribed by the Torah might be an occasion for his people to go back to their old allegiance, he built two state temples, with golden calves, one in Bethel and the other in Dan.
-Although criticized for his heretical activities, calf worship was not new in Israelite ritual, but a reintroduction of earlier ritual.
-Bethel and Dan were already established cultic sites.
-Jeroboam was engaged in offering incense at Bethel, when a "man of God" warned him that "a son named Josiah will be born to the house of David" who would destroy the altar.
+Although criticized for his heretical activities, Jeroboam engaged in offering incense at Bethel, when a "man of God" warned him that "a son named Josiah will be born to the house of David" who would destroy the altar.